Will Mastin

-Career on the dance floor
+Career

 Mastin was the leader of the Will Mastin Trio, which included Sammy Davis Sr. and his son Sammy Davis Jr. Will Mastin was also the "uncle" of Sammy Davis Jr. Sammy's father Sammy Davis Sr. and Will were good friends.

 The Will Mastin Trio original members were Sammy Davis Sr., Howard M. Colbert Jr., and Will Mastin, although Sammy Davis Jr. would join them on stage when he was a little boy (starting at age 3).
 Sammy performed "unbilled" in 1929 at the Veterans Memorial in Columbus, Ohio.

 Sammy also knew how to act, sing and play many instruments.

 Howard M. Colbert Jr. was the tap-dance teacher of Sammy Davis Jr., who treated him much as an uncle.
 Colbert left the Trio in December 1941 to join the United States Army when the United States declared war on Germany during World War II.
 Sammy Davis Jr. was 16 years old at this time and became part of the main vaudeville act, replacing Colbert.
 The three appeared in the 1947 musical short film Sweet and Low and the 1956 Broadway musical Mr. Wonderful.

 Personal life

-Mastin was born in Madison, Alabama on June 20, 1878 to a single mother named Sally Mastin, according to the 1880 Federal Census of Enumeration and the California Death Index.
+Mastin was born in Madison, Alabama on June 20, 1878, to a single mother named Sally Mastin, according to the 1880 Federal Census of Enumeration and the California Death Index.

 Death

 Will Mastin died on March 14, 1979, at age 100, according to the California Death Index.
-He is interred at Forest Lawn Memorial Park in Glendale, California, near Sammy Davis Sr. and Sammy Davis Jr. The epitaph on his tomb says only: He Was A Vaudevillian, it does not provide birth and death dates.